McKeesport Fire Department: 2000-present

-On the day of the September 11, 2001, attacks, two McKeesport firefighters traveled to the World Trade Center site to participate in recovery efforts for a three day period.
+On the day of the September 11, 2001, attacks, two McKeesport firefighters traveled to the World Trade Center site to participate in recovery efforts for a three-day period.

 In November 2005, the first part-time firefighters in the history of the department were hired and in 2007, the department participated in an external firefighter certification testing pilot program.
 This saw the majority of the personnel certified to Firefighter II level.

 In November 2013 Fire Chief Kevin Lust was injured while assisting in extinguishing a three-alarm fire.
 He was temporarily replaced by Captain Jeff List during his two-month recovery.
 List was subsequently appointed Fire Chief in January 2015 on an interim basis, but declined permanent appointment to the position in late June when Jeffrey Tomovcsik was then appointed Chief.
+Tomovcsik would retire in December 2025 accepting a Deputy Chief position with the Midland Fire Department in Midland, MI.
+This led to the city searching externally for a chief.
+Flashover Fire equipment sales owner Ron Vezzani was offered and briefly accepted the role before ultimately withdrawing his interest.
+The role was then offered to veteran firefighter Kevin Kovach.
 During a severe ice storm in November 2014, two firefighters suffered minor to moderate injuries when Engine 190 (2009 Seagrave) skidded on black ice on a ramp by the McKeesport-Duquesne Bridge, left the road and rolled down an embankment.
 The apparatus was deemed a total loss and sold to a heavy equipment rebuilding company where it was refurbished to modern standards.
 The apparatus was repurchased by the department a few year later after it failed to sell in online auctions and the price was reduced.

 In 2015, the department purchased two custom-built apparatus, re-adopting the historical all-red paint scheme.

 In 2019, the department achieved recognition by the Pennsylvania Office of the State Fire Commissioner as a department with 100% of their personnel certified at a minimum of PA & ProBoard Firefighter 1 level.
 Making the department 1 of around 30 fire departments in the Commonwealth with that recognition.
 Additionally, all of the personnel are certified at the PA & ProBoard Firefighter 2 level with several members holding ProBoard certifications as Fire Officers, Fire Instructors, Fire Inspectors and others along with certification as Water Rescue Technicians.